KoBeWi/Metroidvania-System/README.md

 #### Border Type mode

 This mode allows changing room's borders.
 There are 2 default border types: wall and passage.
 More border types can be registered in the [theme].
 They can be doors, special bariers or narrow passages, anything.
 A cell's edge will be highlighted when hovering near it with cursor.
 Draw borders using LMB, remove (reset to wall) with RMB.
 You can hold and drag to draw multiple borders; useful when you want to draw them at both sides of an edge.
+If you added a new border type and it's missing from the list, you can use Force Refresh Elements option in [Manage tab](#manage).

 [GIF]